enlorik/user-management-api/README.md

 - Maven
 - Docker
 - Resend (for sending emails)
-- Railway (hosting for app + database)
+- Railway (hosting for app and database)

----

-What the app can do
+What the app does:
 - User registration
   - stores users in PostgreSQL
-  - passwords are hashed with BCrypt (not stored in plain text)
+  - passwords are hashed with BCrypt
   - sends an email verification link after registration
 - Login
   - form login at `/login`
   - users can only log in after verifying their email
-  - redirects:
+  - redirect:
-    - admin users → `/admin`
+    - admin users go to `/admin`
-    - normal users → `/user`
+    - normal users go to `/user`
 - Email verification
   - generates a unique token per user
   - sends a link `/verify-email?token=...`